Get insider access

 Notable Mentions

 • JBL Vibe Buds True Wireless: The JBL Vibe Buds True Wireless are lightweight, portable in-ears that won't break the bank.
-These buds have a bass-rich sound that will please fans of genres like EDM and hip-hop, but they're not as balanced sounding as the Skullcandy Dime 3 True Wireless.
-However, their sound profile can be adjusted through a parametric EQ and presets in their app.
+These buds have a bass-rich sound that will please fans of genres like EDM and hip-hop, but they're not as balanced out of the box as the Skullcandy Dime 3 True Wireless, and they're more expensive.
+That said, you can adjust their sound profile through a parametric EQ and presets in their app.
 See our review

 Recent Updates